mfat/tvhplayer/README.md

 - Browse EPG
 - Schedule recordings
 - Initiate instant recordings with custom duration
-- Record live TV locally
+- Record live TV locally on your computer
 - Monitor your server status, signal strength and DVR
 - TVHplayer is cross-platform - runs on linux, macOS and Windows